-Presbyopia appears when a muscle that allows the lens to change its shape and size - which is called the ciliary muscle - stops working.
-Thanks to this lens movement we are able to focus the images from near and far.
-When the muscle in question stops working we can not focus the images correctly.
-There are only two alternatives: the continued use of glasses that we must continually change degrees, or surgery, which will definitively solve the problem.
+Presbyopia or Tired Eyesight appears when the muscle that allows the lens to change its shape and size - which is called the ciliary muscle - stops working.
+Thanks to this movement of the lens we are able to focus images both near and far.
+When the muscle in question loses its function we can no longer focus the images correctly.
+To correct this defect there are only two alternatives: the continued use of glasses that we will have to continually change graduation, or surgery, which will definitively solve the problem.

-The intervention lasts about 10 minutes per eye and involves replacing the lens with an intraocular lens that allows us to focus at different distances.
+The intervention lasts about 10 minutes per eye and consists of replacing the lens with an intraocular lens that allows us to focus at different distances.
 Recovery is very fast and the next day the patient is able to see normally and with little discomfort.

 We will be delighted to meet you.
 Choose day and time.